-- Species only cattle, sheep and goats are eligible for payment. - Live examination the animal must be examined while alive by the submitting veterinarian or biosecurity officer to independently establish the clinical state prior to euthanasia and sampling - Age - o cattle must be at least 30 months but less than nine years of age - o sheep and goats must be 18 months of age or older (preferably less than 5 years) - Clinically consistent animal the animal must have at least two clinical signs consistent with BSE or scrapie as per Appendix 4 (Clinical history and post-mortem report form) - Sample type and quality submitters must submit complete samples of the correct tissues (brain and spinal cord) of diagnostic quality for TSE evaluation to a participating laboratory as per these national guidelines - Completion of required forms each submission must include completed documentation as per the policy and procedures of the relevant agency including a completed laboratory submission form and Clinical history and post-mortem report from (Appendix 4) or equivalent. - 1 or 2 animals only per disease incident per property. - Conflict of interest the submitting veterinarian or biosecurity officer must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (e.g. a financial or family link to them);
+- Species only cattle, sheep and goats are eligible for payment. - Live examination the animal should be examined while alive by the submitting veterinarian or biosecurity officer to independently establish the clinical state prior to euthanasia and sampling.
+Where this is not possible, video footage of the animal displaying clinical signs may be acceptable (if the veterinarian or officer has agreed to it). - Age - o cattle must be at least 30 months but less than nine years of age - o sheep and goats must be 18 months of age or older (preferably less than 5 years). - Clinically consistent animal the animal must have at least two clinical signs consistent with BSE or scrapie as per Appendix 4 (Clinical history and post-mortem report form). - Sample type and quality submitters must submit complete samples of the correct tissues (brain and spinal cord) of diagnostic quality for TSE evaluation to a participating laboratory as per these national guidelines. - Completion of required forms each submission must include completed documentation as per the policy and procedures of the relevant agency including a completed laboratory submission form and Clinical history and post-mortem report from (Appendix 4) or equivalent. - 1 or 2 animals only per disease incident per property. - Conflict of interest the submitting veterinarian or biosecurity officer must not have an actual or perceived conflict of interest with the recipient of a payment arising from the NTSESP (e.g. a financial or family link to them);